Legal Aid Alberta may provide representation for the following areas of criminal law:

 indictable offences, whether in the Criminal Code or any other Federal Act;

-- summary conviction offences with a likelihood of imprisonment upon conviction or a likelihood of loss of the means of earning a living upon conviction; and/or
+- summary conviction offences with a likelihood of imprisonment upon conviction;

 - Extradition Act offences.